 You may have special interests and career aspirations that are best met through a student-designed, individualized course of study.
-Bethel’s Individualized Major (IM) is designed to provide flexibility for students like you while ensuring program quality.
+Bethel’s Individualized Major is designed to provide flexibility for students like you while ensuring program quality.
 Through the integration of knowledge from different disciplines across the Bethel curriculum, qualified students are able to create a major focused on their interests and plans.

 Every Individualized Major will have a foundation or primary concentration in one of Bethel’s regularly-established programs of study, and you may propose additional customization of that major in collaboration with two sponsoring faculty advisors.

-- An Environmental Science IM (primary concentration in Biology)
+- Environmental Science (primary concentration in Biology)

-- A Creative Writing IM (concentration in Literary Studies)
+- Creative Writing (concentration in Literary Studies)

-- A Pre-Law IM (concentration in History)
+- Pre-Law (concentration in History)

-- A Neuroscience IM (concentration in Psychology)
+- Neuroscience (concentration in Psychology)

-- A Pre-Engineering IM (concentration in Mathematics)
+- Pre-Engineering (concentration in Mathematics)